mx101/NotGalaga/DEVELOPMENT.md

 - 12:00am - DrawSideboard now prints onto an ofRectangle to hide the incoming enemies on the right side

 - 12:15am - FlyIn works now but it's messing with the Enemy formation positions.

+- 12:30am - Enemy fly in no longer messes with the enemies' formation positions.
+This was fixed by adjusting ReturnToFormation()'s tolerance for instant teleportation from == 0 to <= 1